A digital legacy on tribal lands

 The announcement of the grant from the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA) culminated more than year of work by tribal officials, governmental staff, and members of Olsson’s Telecom Program to complete a complex feasibility study and grant application under a tight deadline.

+“This has been a true partnership with the Winnebago Tribe,” said Todd Fredericksen, Olsson’s Telecom leader.
 “We couldn’t be more excited to help oversee the build-out of infrastructure expected to deliver a major economic impact, expand health care services, and create educational and job-training opportunities in this community.”

 As a subgrantee, Olsson will now oversee the design and implementation of the fiber network on the Winnebago Reservation.
 The northeastern Nebraska reservation is located about 80 miles north of Omaha.
 Design will commence this year with construction starting in 2023.